 Jenny is a dedicated professional committed to treating her clients with courtesy, compassion, and integrity.
 Admitted to the North Carolina State Bar in 1998, Jenny was certified as a Family Law Specialist by the Board of Legal Specialization in 2004 and a Family Financial Mediator by the Dispute Resolution Commission in 2005.
 In addition to being a mediator and collaborative lawyer, she has also served as an arbitrator, a neutral third-party evaluator, and a court-appointed referee.

 Jenny’s experience and successes in family law have been recognized publicly.
 She was named to Business North Carolina magazine’s Legal Elite in 2009, 2010, 2011, 2012, 2014 and 2015 an honor especially notable as it is an award chosen by fellow North Carolina attorneys.
-She was named a Super Lawyer by North Carolina’s Super Lawyer publication in 2015 and a Rising Star by North Carolina’s Super Lawyer publication in 2011, 2012 and 2013, again nominated by her peers.
+She was named a Super Lawyer by North Carolina’s Super Lawyer publication in 2015 and 2016.
+Rising Star by North Carolina’s Super Lawyer publication in 2011, 2012 and 2013, again nominated by her peers.
 Jenny serves on the membership committee of the Family Law Section of the North Carolina State Bar Association and the athletic committee for the Wake County Bar Association.

 Jenny is a Tennessee native.
 She received her undergraduate degree in 1995, magna cum laude, from Emory & Henry College in Virginia.
 She then came to North Carolina to attend the University of North Carolina at Chapel Hill School of Law, from which she received her law degree in 1998.
 While in law school, Jenny was a member of the Holderness Moot Court National Team and was elected to the National Order of the Barristers.